 Codeine (KOE-deen), Promethazine (proe-METH-a-zeen)

-Treats cough, or runny or stuffy nose caused by flu, allergies, or the common cold.
-This medicine is a combination that contains a narcotic cough suppressant.
+Treats cough and runny or stuffy nose caused by flu, allergies, or the common cold.
+This medicine contains a narcotic cough suppressant.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 Do not use this medicine if you have had an allergic reaction to codeine, promethazine, or similar medicines (such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, Trilafon®).
 Do not use this medicine to treat asthma or similar breathing problems.
 Do not give this medicine to a child younger than 6 years old.
 Serious breathing problems and deaths have occurred when children have been given medicine that contains codeine.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.